Rural Caregiver’s “Model” Pregnancy Instructive for Village Mothers

 Regina Mhagama, Global Volunteers’ Tanzania Reaching Children’s Potential (RCP) Caregiver Supervisor, said her second pregnancy in 2019 was an opportunity to demonstrate recommended prenatal practices to the 518 pregnant women and mothers in the RCP program.
-Since her son was born, she models essential skills in early childhood interventions so mothers can improve their babies’ health and growth.
+Together with her son Daniel, she models essential skills in early childhood interventions so mothers can improve their babies’ health and growth.
 In this recent interview, Regina credits Global Volunteers’ parent workshops for enabling her to learn along with those she teaches.

 Regina, can you explain how your first and second pregnancies differed?